COVID-19 Federal Legislation +

 The Arts Alliance is trying to collect legislation, business and finance information important to artists, creative workers, organizations and businesses and post it here.
-As is said, its like trying to drink from a fire hose!
-So in addition to our list, you will also find contact information for others in-the-know: U.S. and Michigan State legislators from Washtenaw County and a short list of media sources.
+As is said, it’s like trying to drink from a fire hose!
+So in addition to our list, you will also find contact information for U.S. and Michigan State legislators from Washtenaw County and a short list of media sources.

 Please, if you discover updates, broken links, errors or new sources, contact us at email@example.com.
 Thank you!

 With appreciation to elected officials, media, fact-checkers & UHY*!